-The effectiveness of Vaxchora (CVD 103-HgR) has not been established in persons who have pre-existing immunity due to previous exposure to V. cholerae or receipt of a cholera vaccine.
-The safety and effectiveness of Vaxchora in pregnant or breastfeeding women are not yet known, and it is also not known how long protection lasts beyond 3 – 6 months after getting the vaccine.
+The effectiveness of Vaxchora (CVD 103-HgR) has not been established in persons with pre-existing immunity due to previous exposure to V. cholerae or the receipt of a cholera vaccine.
+The safety and effectiveness of Vaxchora in pregnant or breastfeeding women are not yet known, and it is unknown how long protection lasts beyond 3 – 6 months after getting the vaccine.
 Side effects from Vaxchora are uncommon and may include tiredness, headache, abdominal pain, nausea and vomiting, lack of appetite, and diarrhea.
 Vaxchora has not been shown to protect against disease caused by V. cholerae serogroup O139 or other non-O1 serogroups.

 Store Vaxchora buffer component and active component packets refrigerated at 36°F to 46°F (2°C to 8°C).
 Packets should not be out of refrigerated storage for more than 15 minutes before reconstitution; when out of refrigerated storage, packets should not be exposed to temperatures above 80°F (27°C)

 Vaxchora (Cholera Vaccine, Live, Oral) Pregnancy Registry has been established to monitor the safety of Vaxchora use during pregnancy.
 Vaxchora is not absorbed systemically following oral administration, and maternal use is not expected to result in fetal exposure to the drug.
 Studies have not been performed among pregnant women who have taken Vaxchora.
 The pregnancy registry aims to prospectively collect data on the safety of VAXCHORA exposure on pregnant women and their offspring.
 The registry is strictly observational.

 As of November 2023, various cholera outbreaks have been reported.